oddandreas/phonegap-dropbox-sync-android/readme.md

 var dropboxFolderPath = "/someFolder";

 dropbox.uploadFile(localFileUri, dropboxFolderPath).done(function() {
-    // dropboxFolderPath is the Dropbox folder you want to upload the file into });
+    // dropboxFolderPath is the Dropbox folder you want to upload the file into.
+});
 ```